Going Sugar Free for 30 days is a challenge.

 1. Join the Challenge

-Go sugar free during September with the help of our sweet tips and fundraising guru.
+Go sugar free during September with the help of our tips and resources

 When you register you will be automatically set up with your own personal fundraising page.
 From there you can ask your friends, family and colleagues to support you during the challenge through a kind donation.